Skip to content

 Sanity check

-Hit the health endpoint to confirm both containers are running and connected:
+Hit the health endpoint to confirm the adapter is running and connected:

 curl http://localhost:8932/healthz